How to setup Tacho Bridge App

-Application is installed on the computer (tacho card hotels supported which have the ability to use the driver for correct operation with the PC/SC interface) and provides an interface between cards inserted into the smart card reader and flespi.
+Application is installed on the computer and provides an interface between company cards and flespi.
+It works with cards inserted into smart card readers operating via the standard PC/SC interface, as well as with multi-slot card racks (card hotels) connected over a serial (COM) port.
 Whenever the tracker needs to authenticate the tachograph using a company card the application will provide such functionality.

 This article covers only Tacho Bridge Application usage specifics.
 Consider reading the Tacho Setup guide to enable tacho functionality in your flespi account.